|Advertising||x|| || |

 Many Art Institutes locations also offer housing for students on and off campus.
 Costs can be included in their financial plan, and school-sponsored housing gives students an opportunity to interact with other students and participate in school-sponsored activities.

 Student Financial Aid Officers are available to guide prospective students through the process of securing financial aid they may qualify for.
 They also can help explore the options available, including grants, scholarship opportunities, and loans.
 For an extensive look at what’s available, including an explanation of the financial aid process, how to fill out the Free Application for Federal Student Aid (FAFSA), student consumer information, and videos that offer advice and pointers, visit our main website and click on Financial Aid.

 Prospective students should refer to the Admissions section of our main website for details regarding admission requirements and how to apply.
 Details about Open House events, scheduling a tour of one of our schools, and ways to help fund their education can also be found in this section.

 Accreditation & Licensing

 The Art Institute of Philadelphia is one of The Art Institutes, a system of over 50 schools throughout North America.
 Programs, credential levels, technology, and scheduling options are subject to change.
+Not all online programs are available to residents of all U.S. states.
 Several institutions included in The Art Institutes system are campuses of South University or Argosy University.
-1622 Chestnut Street, Philadelphia, PA 19103 ©2014 The Art Institutes International LLC.
+The Art Institute of Philadelphia, 1622 Chestnut Street, Philadelphia, PA 19103 ©2015 The Art Institutes.
+All rights reserved.
 Our email address is firstname.lastname@example.org.